keboola/connection-docs/extractors/facebook-ads/index.md

 For more info see the [list of supported Facebook Marketing API endpoints](https://developers.facebook.com/docs/marketing-api/reference/v2.8).

 A typical example would be [ads](https://developers.facebook.com/docs/marketing-api/reference/adgroup).
-If left empty, then it refers to the data of the Facebook authorized account itself.
+If left empty, it refers to the data of the Facebook authorized account itself.

 ### Fields
 The *Fields* option describes data returned from the endpoint.
 Typically, it is a comma-separated list of fields but it also can be used to parametrize the fields and nest more endpoints into it.
 If you look at an [ads](https://developers.facebook.com/docs/marketing-api/reference/adgroup) endpoint, it returns all created ads.
-Each ad can contain fields such as `id`, `name`, `adset_id`.
+Each ad can contain fields such as `id`, `name` and `adset_id`.
 The fields parameter in such case is `id,name,adset_id`.

 - **Fields/Endpoint Nesting**